Project Manager

 The Carolinians' life in captivity is described in diaries and letters, some of which have been published.
 However, several letters never reached their addressees in Sweden or Russia because they were caught up in the censorship.
 But many were archived, and these can now be studied after the Russian archives were opened in the 1990s.

-The project was carried out with financial support from the Torsten Söderberg Foundation in 2015, 2017 and 2018.
-Previously unknown letters have been located in Russian archives, copied and digitized.
-Scientific analysis is ongoing.
-More letters than expected have been found.
-These are of a state law and national policy nature or purely private.
+With financial support from the Torsten Söderberg Foundation, the project was carried out in 2015, 2017, and 2018.
+Previously unknown letters were located in Russian archives, copied, and digitized.
+Scholarly analysis is currently underway.
+More letters than expected have been discovered.
+These are of a constitutional and national political nature or purely private.
 They are written in Swedish and German, some in French or Latin.
-Since their content was previously unknown, they can be expected to shed new light on the conditions at the time.
-After the peace of 1721, a new Sweden was emerging.
-The letters were written during a crucial period of change.
+Since their contents were previously unknown, they are expected to shed new light on the conditions of the time.
+After the peace of 1721, a new Sweden emerged.
+The letters were written during a decisive period of transition.